 The MobileNet structure is built on depthwise separable convolutions as mentioned in the previous section except for the first layer which is a full convolution.
-By defining the network in such simple terms are able to easily explore network structure to find a good network.
+By defining the network in suc 1 imple terms are able to easily explore network structure to find a good network.
 All layers in MobileNet are followed by a batchnorm [16] and ReLU nonlinearity with the exception of the final fully connected layer which has no nonlinearity and feeds into a softmax layer for classification.
-Figure 3 contrasts a layer with regular convolutions, batchnorm and ReLU nonlinearity to the factorized layer with depthwise convolution, $1 \times 1$ pointwise convolution as well as batchnorm and ReLU after each convolutional layer.
-Down sampling is handled with strided convolution to 1 before the fully connected layer.
+Figure 3 contrasts a layer with regular convolutions, batchnorm and ReLU nonlinearity to the factorized layer with depthwise convolution, 1 × 1 pointwise convolution as well as batchnorm and ReLU after each convolutional layer.
+Down sampling is handled with strided convolution in the depthwise convolutions as well as in the first layer.
+A final average pooling reduces the spatial resolution to 1 before the fully connected layer.
 Counting depthwise and pointwise convolutions as separate layers, MobileNet has 28 layers.